 A credit hour is one hour of classroom or direct faculty instruction with a minimum of two hours of out-of-class work each week of a semester.
 Grace offers classes in 8-week modules and 16-week semesters.
-Most courses are 8 weeks in length while courses in biblical language and internship are 16 weeks long.
-These classes may be offered completely in the classroom, completely online, or a combination of both (hybrid) using asynchronous or synchronous video streaming.
+Most courses are 8 weeks in length while courses such as biblical languages and internship are 16 weeks long.
+These classes may be offered completely in the classroom (depending on teaching location), completely online, or a combination of both (hybrid) using asynchronous and/or synchronous video streaming.
 Faculty members are responsible for developing their course so that it meets the following course-hour equivalency.

-Irrespective of the location or mode of delivery, for the purposes of calculating an institutionally established course-hour equivalency,
+Irrespective of the location, mode of delivery, or length of course, for the purposes of calculating an institutionally established course-hour equivalency,

-- A 1-unit course would reasonably approximate a minimum of 45 course hours - A 2-unit course would reasonably approximate a minimum of 90 course hours - A 3-unit course would reasonably approximate a minimum of 135 course hours
+- ❖ A 1-unit course would reasonably approximate a minimum of 45 course hours - ❖ A 2-unit course would reasonably approximate a minimum of 90 course hours - ❖ A 3-unit course would reasonably approximate a minimum of 135 course hours